verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 #### Configuring custom recycler Pod template

-When a Verrazzano installation is [deleted]({{< relref "/docs/setup/uninstall/uninstall.md" >}}), the `PersistentVolumes` created in preceding section are recycled by Kubernetes.
-As explained [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#recycle), Kubernetes platforms like Oracle Cloud Native Environment can have a custom recycle Pod defined.
+When a Verrazzano installation is [deleted]({{< relref "/docs/setup/uninstall/uninstall.md" >}}), the `PersistentVolumes` created in the preceding section are recycled by Kubernetes.
+As explained [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#recycle), Kubernetes platforms like Oracle Cloud Native Environment can have a custom recycler Pod defined.
 This Pod could require access to images which may not be available to the environment.
 For example, in the case of [local registry setup]({{< relref "/docs/setup/private-registry/private-registry.md" >}}) without access to the public Internet, the Pod previously defined will fail to start because it will not be able to pull the public `k8s.gcr.io/busybox` image.
-In such cases, it is required to have the specified container image locally on the Kubernetes node or in the local registry and use the argument `--pv-recycler-pod-template-filepath-nfs` to specify a custom pod template for the recycler.
+In such cases, it is required to have the specified container image locally on the Kubernetes node or in the local registry and use the argument `--pv-recycler-pod-template-filepath-nfs` to specify a custom Pod template for the recycler.

-For example, to configure the recycler pod template on an Oracle Cloud Native Environment based Verrazzano cluster:
+For example, to configure the recycler Pod template on an Oracle Cloud Native Environment based Verrazzano cluster:
-1. Configure the recycler pod template as a `ConfigMap` entry.
+1. Configure the recycler Pod template as a `ConfigMap` entry.
     ```
     apiVersion: v1
     kind: ConfigMap